daehli/earthwalker/README.md

 It might not be necessary to use the `-t earthwalker:local` param, but it makes it a little prettier.
 The website should be hosted at `localhost:8080`.
 The port can be remapped via docker.

+#### Hosting outside of your network

+There are multiple possibilities with which you can host outside of your network.

+1. You already have a server somewhere with a cool nginx installation that has all ports forwarded anyway - well, you know you don't need to read this paragraph.
+2. You have full control over your router and you don't want to use any third party services - find out your IP Address, and choose any port of your liking - like 8080 or 7777.
+Open it to TCP in the router, and then start earthwalker on that port on your PC.
+Then, <your-ip>:<opened-port> should be open to others.
+3. Configuring your router is either impossible or too clumsy and you're fine with using third party services - take a look at
+[tunnelto.dev](https://tunnelto.dev/) or [ngrok](https://ngrok.com/).
+They run on your PC with earthwalker and people will be able to access earthwalker through these services.
+Note that all traffic will flow through their servers, so don't spill your secrets.
+Remember to disable the service after stopping earthwalker.

 #### Configuration